 - Potential shroud reduction is occasionally useful, but offset by the fact that it needs to make more tests at a high shroud location, to the point where Grotesque Statue is more useful for Rite of Seeking than for Sixth Sense.

-- Playing Grotesque statue to speed up Sixth Sense investigation is usually a wash on clues/action compared to just investigating one more time; play it with a spare action.
+- Playing Grotesque Statue to speed up Sixth Sense investigation is usually a wash on clues/action compared to just taking an extra Sixth Sense investigate

-- Sixth sense is far worse on scenarios which require you to clear clues off a single location to advance.
+- Sixth sense is worse on scenarios which require you to clear clues off a single location to advance, and on VP locations

-- Jacqueline Fine can use Sixth Sense far better than anyone else
+- Jacqueline Fine can use Sixth Sense better than any other investigator

 So in conclusion: